Gauge covariant neural network for quarks and gluons: Demonstration

 \section{Demonstration}

-Here we show how the gauge covariant neural network works using self-learning hybrid Monte-Carlo (SLHMC) \cite{Nagai_2020} as a demonstration.
-SLHMC uses the target action in the Metropolis test and machine learning approximated action in the molecular dynamics in HMC and we use gauge covariant neural network approximated action.
+Here, we demonstrate how the gauge covariant neural network can be applied.
+We conduct simulations of the self-learning hybrid Monte-Carlo (SLHMC) \cite{Nagai_2020} for non-Abelian gauge theory with dynamical fermions as a demonstration.
+In SLHMC, the action of the target system is used in the Metropolis test, while a machine learning-approximated action is used in the molecular dynamics.
+We apply a gauge-covariant neural network-approximated action in the SLHMC for gauge theory.